Unsupervised Hierarchical Skill Discovery: Hierarchical Skill Discovery

 \subsection{Unsupervised Skill Identification}

 Given a dataset of $N$ unlabelled observation trajectories $\{T^{(1)}, \dots, T^{(N)}\}$, we first aim to convert continuous features into discrete skill sequences, as seen in Figure~\ref{fig:pipeline}a.
-While our framework is agnostic to the specific segmentation algorithm and compatible with any TAS method, we instantiate this stage using the ASOT framework described in Section~\ref{sec:asot_background}.
+The grammar-induction stage in Section~\ref{sec:modified_sequitur} operates on any sequence of discrete skill indices and is therefore fully decoupled from the choice of segmentation algorithm; HiSD is compatible with any TAS method that produces such labels.
+For our experiments, we instantiate this stage using the ASOT framework described in Section~\ref{sec:asot_background}.
 We treat the entire dataset of trajectories as a batch.
 For a given trajectory $T^{(i)}$ of feature embeddings $X^{(i)}$, we compute the optimal transport plan $\Gamma^*$ by solving Equation~\ref{eq:asot}.
-We obtain frame-level discrete labels $z_{1:n}^{(i)}$ via a hardness step $ z_t^{(i)} = \arg\max_{k \in \{1, \dots, K\}} \Gamma^*_{t,k}$.
+We obtain frame-level discrete skill indices $z_{1:n}^{(i)}$, with $z_t^{(i)} \in \{1, \dots, K\}$, via a hardening step $z_t^{(i)} = \arg\max_{k \in \{1, \dots, K\}} \Gamma^*_{tk}$.
+These are integer indices representing the discovered skills.
 Crucially, unlike clustering methods that ignore time, this approach enforces temporal consistency, ensuring that $z$ remains constant over coherent segments of behaviour.
 This effectively transforms the continuous trajectory $T^{(i)}$ into a sequence of skill segments, visible in Figures~\ref{fig:pipeline}b and \ref{fig:pipeline}c.